Prompt Engineering

 Prompt Chaining & Decomposition

-Break complex tasks into pipeline stages:
+Break complex tasks into a pipeline of single-responsibility stages:

 [Extract entities] → [Classify intent] → [Generate response] → [Validate output]